 This condition is associated with hyperuricemia which is an increased amount of uric acid crystals circulating through the blood, however, not all people with hyperuricemia experience gout attacks.

 Unlike osteoarthritis or the “wear and tear” arthritis we all suffer, the symptoms of excessive uric acid production are different in that it is manifested by an acute onset of severe pain, redness and swelling, many times for no apparent reason.

-Many patients will complain of a sudden onset of pain occurring early in the morning while asleep.
-The theory behind this is that when sleeping, the feet are elevated and there is a slight diminishment of blood to the feet which in turn decreases the temperature of the feet just enough for the uric acid to crystallize in the joint of the foot and create pain.
+In gout pain many patients will complain of a sudden onset of pain occurring early in the morning while asleep.
+The theory behind this is that when sleeping, the feet are elevated and there is a slight diminishment of blood to the feet which in turn decreases the temperature of the feet just enough for the uric acid to crystallize (gout crystals) in the joint of the foot and create pain.

 Other factors that may precipitate this attack include:

 These attacks most commonly occur in the foot, primarily in the big toe joint.
 The next most common locations are the middle of the foot followed by the ankle joint.
 They can also occur at the attachment of tendons such as the Achilles tendon into the heel.
 It is possible to have these attacks in more than one area at the same time.

 Diagnosis is generally on clinical appearance and the presenting history because it is not uncommon for a patient’s uric acid level to be normal during an attack. in fact, the only way to confirm a diagnosis of gout is to actually test for uric acid crystals in the synovial fluid (joint fluid).